Provincial Academic Detailing: Frequently Asked Questions

 Are CME credits available for participating?

-Each academic detailing topic meets the accreditation criteria of the College of Family Physicians of Canada for 1.0 or 2.0 Mainpro+ credits.
+Each academic detailing topic meets the accreditation criteria of the College of Family Physicians of Canada for up to 1.0 Mainpro+ credits.

 Are the academic detailing sessions confidential?

 Yes.
 The pharmacist does not disclose details of the academic detailing session.
-Individual participation is recorded, but only aggregate participation data is reported.
-For quality improvement of the service, comments from the evaluation forms are reported in a non-identifiable manner.
+Individual participation is recorded for the purpose of issuing Mainpro+ credits, but only aggregate prescribing data is reviewed.
+For quality improvement of the service, comments from the evaluation forms are recorded in a non-identifiable manner.